Ayran (Turkish yoghurt drink)

 How to get that foam on top

-To many Turks, the foam on top is the highlight of the ayran.
+To many Turks, foam on top ayran is essential.

-Unless you’re ready for a relatively complicated process involving more ingredients than just yoghurt, water and salt, it is difficult to achieve the same level of foam you find in many kebab restaurants at home.
+Unless you’re ready for a relatively complicated process involving more ingredients than just yoghurt, water and salt, it’s difficult to achieve the same level of foam you find in many kebab restaurants at home.

 Some recipes suggest substituting sparkling water for some of the water to increase the amount of foam.
 I couldn’t notice any difference when I tested it.

 Some recipes, particularly non-authentic ones, also suggest adding finely chopped cucumber.
 I’m sure it’s tasty.
 Feel free to add some if you like, but it’s not Turkish.
-To me, that sounds more like cacık, the Turkish equivalent of tzatziki, which may also be served diluted with water as a soup.
+To me, that sounds more like cacık, the Turkish equivalent of tzatziki, which is commonly diluted with water and served as a cold soup.

 Ayran (Turkish yoghurt drink) - recipe / A kitchen in Istanbul